morisky78/mo-react-profile/README.md

 ### Screenshot on desktop screen
 - On the portfolio page, each project image has links to the deployed page and the github repository.
-- Contact me form will not send or save the information since this app doesn't have a back-end side.
+- Connpm run buildtact me form will not send or save the information since this app doesn't have a back-end side.
 - Contact me form will detect blank inputs and invalid email address and show error message accordingly.
 - The downloadable resume is a temporary sample.